JuhiZanje/DLAssignment/README.md

 * When needed Will have to install some packages.
 * By running this file you can get all the outputs I have shown in my Report.

-As the wandb project is made public wandb key is removed from the code.

 ### String Inputs for Function Selection
 You can select various options for different functions using specific strings: